mozilla/gecko-dev/dom/docs/ipc/process_model.rst

 :primary protocol: varies

 This test-only process type is intended for use when writing IPDL unit tests.
 However, it is currently broken, due to these tests having never been run in CI.
-The type may be removed or re-used when these unit tests are fixed.
+The type may be removed or reused when these unit tests are fixed.

 .. _utility-process: